-Any individual, organization or agency may file a complaint with the Carrollton City School System if that individual, organization or agency believes and alleges that the district is violating a federal statute or regulation that applies to a program under the Elementary and Secondary Education Act of 1965 (ESEA).
-The complaint must alleged violation that occurred not more than one (1) year prior to the date that the complaint is received, unless a longer period is reasonable because the violation is considered ongoing.
+Any individual, organization, or agency may file a complaint with the Carrollton City school system if that individual, organization or agency believes and alleges that the district is violating a federal law or regulation that applies to a program under Title I, Part A of the Elementary and Secondary education of 1965 (ESEA).
+The complaint must allege a violation that occurred not more than one (1) year prior to the date received the complaint unless a longer period is reasonable because the violation is considered ongoing.